 ➡ Best antivirus for Chromebook

-Chrome is able to sync your settings and bookmarks between any number of devices you might own—your home computer, your work computer, your tablet, or even a phone.
+Chrome can sync your settings and bookmarks between any devices you own—your home computer, work computer, tablet, or even phone.
 It also has an excellent built-in spell checker and can auto-fill information into forms on web pages for you.

-Chrome’s biggest advantage comes in the form of its frequent updates.
-Google is constantly adding support for more and more platforms, from Android and iOS to Microsoft Windows and Mac OS X, which means that there’s always a good chance that the browser you use will have the features you need for the apps you use.
-It supports plenty of extensions and lets you customize your settings to your heart’s content.
+Chrome’s most significant advantage comes in the form of its frequent updates.
+Google is constantly adding support for more and more platforms, from Android and iOS to Microsoft Windows and Mac OS X, which means there’s always a good chance that the browser you use will have the features you need for the apps you use.
+It supports many extensions and lets you customize your settings to your heart’s content.

 Features of Chrome Browser For Mac:

-- Voice Search: In addition to being able to translate text, you can use voice search directly within Chrome on your Mac to quickly find information on the web that you want without having to type each word individually.
-All you have to do is click the microphone button on the omnibox (the area where you enter search terms in Chrome) and speak what you’re looking for—Chrome will automatically recognize your request and provide links with relevant information when available.
+• Voice Search: Besides translating text, you can use voice search directly within Chrome on your Mac to quickly find information on the web that you want without having to type each word individually.
+All you have to do is click the microphone button on the Omnibox (the area where you enter search terms in Chrome) and speak what you’re looking for—Chrome will automatically recognize your request and provide links with relevant information when available.

-- Privacy Control: If you want to keep your activity private while using Google Chrome, you can easily clear all activity from within one week, one month or three months by clicking on the History tab under “Privacy.”
+• Privacy Control: If you want to keep your activity private while using Google Chrome, quickly clear all activity within one week, one month, or three months by clicking on the History tab under “Privacy.”

-- Realtime Notifications for Gmail and Google Apps: If you use Gmail and other Google services (like Google Calendar), then this feature will help you stay connected without having to constantly check your inbox.
-You will receive notifications for new email messages and calendar.
+• Realtime Notifications for Gmail and Google Apps: If you use Gmail and other Google services (like Google Calendar), this feature will help you stay connected without constantly checking your inbox.
+You will receive notifications for new email messages and calendars.

-- Extensions & Themes: Chrome extensions are essentially small applications that let you modify how Chrome behaves or looks.
-Many of them add functionality to your browser that isn’t built in already.
-For example, if someone sends you an audio file in the form of an attachment in Gmail, the extension will automatically play it for you so you don’t have to download it first.
-There are also extensions for translating web pages, blocking ads and more!
+• Extensions & Themes: Chrome extensions are small applications that let you modify how Chrome behaves or looks.
+Many add functionality to your browser that still needs to be built in.
+For example, if someone sends you an audio file as an attachment in Gmail, the extension automatically plays it for you, so you don’t have to download it first.
+There are extensions for translating web pages, blocking ads, and more!
 You can also change the look of your browser by installing themes or creating your own using different colors and graphics.

-- Integration with Google services: Chrome integrates well with Google’s services like Gmail and Google Drive.
-You can sync bookmarks and passwords across devices through your Google account, as well as send emails from within Chrome using Gmail as the default email client.
-Some features like auto-fill forms or spell checking require you to sign in to a Google account to work, but others work fine without being logged in by using “incognito mode”.
+• Integration with Google services: Chrome integrates well with Google’s services like Gmail and Google Drive.
+You can sync bookmarks and passwords across devices through your Google account and send emails from within Chrome using Gmail as the default email client.
+Some features like auto-fill forms or spell-checking require you to sign in to a Google account to work, but others work fine without being logged in using “incognito mode.”

-- Compatibility with Other Browsers: The Chrome browser is compatible with other browsers in that it can import bookmarks from Firefox, Safari, and Internet Explorer.
+• Compatibility with Other Browsers: The Chrome browser is compatible with other browsers because it can import bookmarks from Firefox, Safari, and Internet Explorer.
 The great thing about importing bookmarks is that you can easily organize your bookmarks into folders, so you no longer have to wade through a long list of favorites or search endlessly for the sites you seek.
 You can also import your history and passwords for each site to Chrome directly from your other browsers.

 Pros